 (From left to right: Alihja, Grim, Crumpster, and “The Meridian 59 Guy”)

 First off, let me say that Brian “Psychochild” Green is a super nice guy, and I’m glad that he has kept M59 going strong after 14 years (launched in late 1995, went public in 1996) and we wish him nothing but the best.
 However, this was an Everquest panel.
 The other three people you see at that table are/were EQ players.
 The subject was EQ and the focus was on game design elements of EQ.
 If Brian started a sentence with words other than “In my game, Meridian 59…” we are unaware of it.
-It was one of the more infamous (funny in retrospect) that we had ever run.
+It was one of the more infamous (funny in retrospect) panels that we had ever run.
 Despite all of that, he did have some really good insights into game design that have since become part of the mainstream, more or less.
 Remember, back when we did this panel 4 years ago, WoW was the new kid on the block and wasn’t the monster MMO that it is today.
 We only had 3 WoW panels that year, as opposed to an entire day devoted to WoW this year.

 Maybe later this week, I’ll post a “history in pictures” of the MMO track and you can see just how far we have come in 7 years, bearing in mind that we weren’t an official track at Dragon*Con until last year.